-Each department or equivalent unit shall have a standing Advisory Committee of faculty members, chaired by the department chair, the composition and membership of which shall be approved by the regular faculty of the department.
+Each department or equivalent unit shall have a standing Advisory Committee of regular faculty members, chaired by the department chair, the composition and membership of which shall be approved by the regular faculty of the department.
 In small departments the faculty may elect to have the entire regular faculty serve as the Advisory committee.
 This committee shall advise the chair on matters which he/she brings to it.

-If approved by the department chair and the departmental faculty, other standing committees may be established.
+If approved by the department chair and the departmental Faculty, other standing committees may be established.
 These committees shall forward recommendations to the chair and report to the departmental faculty at regular intervals.
 Ad Hoc committees may be established at the department chair's discretion.
 All departmental committees, however, must be established in ways consistent with college bylaws and with the Faculty Manual.
-Membership on departmental committees need not be confined to faculty: student and/or staff representation shall be provided for wherever appropriate.
+Membership on departmental committees need not be confined to regular faculty except as noted in Section K: Faculty, special faculty, student and/or staff representation shall be provided for wherever appropriate.
 Each department shall also elect representatives to the college curriculum and other committees in accordance with procedures established in the college bylaws.